-For the ultimate luxury hotel, check out rates at Florence´s Four Season.
-This hotel chain knows how to impress and it seems, that it does a great job in Florence, too.
+- For the ultimate luxury hotel, check out rates at Florence´s Four Seasons.
+This hotel chain knows how to impress, and it seems that it does a great job in Florence, too.
 Click here to get more information on the rates.

-This mid-range hotel is located close to the Boboli Gardens and the Piazzale Michelangelo.
-It offers free parking.
+- This mid-range hotel is located close to the Boboli Gardens and the Piazzale Michelangelo.
 Check out the rates for the Park Palace in Florence.

-The Plus Florence is a hostel that is located near some of the main attractions and you can book dorms or private rooms.
+- Plus Florence is a hostel near some of the main attractions, and you can book dorms or private rooms.
 Find out more about the hotel by clicking here.